davidmcclure/pyspark-deploy/README.md

 ### Step 3: Create a base Docker AMI

 Now, we'll deploy this to a production cluster on EC2.
-First, we'll create a base AMI with
+First, we'll create a base AMI with a Docker installation, which will then serve as the template for the cluster nodes.
+This step only has to be done once for each AWS account that you're deploying clusters to.

+1. Add this repo as a submodule in your project.
+Eg, under `/deploy`:

+    `git submodule add https://github.com/davidmcclure/pyspark-deploy.git deploy`

+    ```text
+    project
+    ├── docker-compose.yml
+    ├── Dockerfile
+    ├── code
+    │   ├── job.py
+    │   ├── requirements.txt
+    │   ├── ...
+    ├── deploy
+    │   ├── ...
+    ```